 - Art Galleries

 The attention from bettors on collegiate sports and commuters notwithstanding, there’s also a decent subset of folks living closer to the MA and NY borders who would prefer to stay in-state to bet.
 For example, the MGM property in Springfield, MA is just 12 miles from the Connecticut border, while the only casinos in Connecticut are all in the southeast of the state, an hour’s drive from populated border towns.
-Having the ability to bet from a smartphone anywhere in Connecticut would tighten those leaks, keeping money in the CT economy and letting bettors wager without having to cross state lines.
+Having the ability to bet from a smartphone anywhere in Connecticut has tightened those leaks, keeping money in the CT economy and letting bettors wager without having to cross state lines.

 Connecticut betting history – first in the New England gaming market